 Helping students become more information literate is a university-wide goal, one that the library is helping to achieve.
 The Library's Instructional and Liaison Services Department (ILSD) works with faculty to integrate instruction in using research resources to promote information literacy in programs offered throughout the Webster curriculum.
-For more information, see our Information Literacy at the Webster University Library page.

 To schedule a session, contact your subject liaison librarian.
 We recommend that faculty contact a librarian when you are putting together your syllabus so that we get you on our schedule early.
 Advance notice is vital.
 We require a minimum of one week's notice for any instructional sessions.

 For home campus classes, librarians typically give instructional sessions in the eClassroom of the library.
 This room includes 24 computers used for hands-on instruction.
 Instruction can also be offered in classrooms equipped with a projector and Internet hookup elsewhere on the main campus or at our St. Louis area campuses.

 Librarians provide additional support for classes by advising on assignment design, compiling instructional guides, etc. Please call or e-mail the your subject liaison librarian.

 Librarians are available to consult with faculty and students on research projects, class assignments, etc. Appointments are recommended.
 Please call or e-mail the your subject liaison librarian.
 Additional Faculty Research Support is available.